Dr Christopher Wilson BSc (Warwick), MSc (York), PhD (UEA)

 Chris’s research spans industrial organisation and behavioural economics, with particular interests in consumer information, consumer switching, advertising, and pricing.
 He has published in journals such as the RAND Journal of Economics, European Economic Review, International Journal of Industrial Organization, and Oxford Economic Papers.
 Chris has presented at numerous international conferences and several governmental departments.

 Chris is also an enthusiastic teacher, having won several School-level teaching awards and been nominated for some wider University awards.
-He is a co-founder of the SBE Teaching Forum to help lecturers share their teaching skills.

 Chris’s research focusses on the following inter-related topics: